-4.5.4 When a container contains foods in both solid and liquid forms, and the solid substances are the major ingredient, weigh or the percentage of weight shall also be used to declare the drained (solid) contents in addition to the declared net content.

-4.5.5 Pre-quantified prepackaged foods should also be labeled with configurations.
+- a.
+For liquid foods, semi-solid, or viscous foods: by volume or weight; - b.
+For solid foods: by weight; - c.
+For "casings" that are not be able to be declared by weight or volume: by length; - d.
+If national standards, industry standards, and local standards have different provisions, those provisions shall prevail. - 4.5.4 When a container contains foods in both solid and liquid forms, and the solid substances are the major ingredient, weigh or the percentage of weight shall also be used to declare the drained (solid) contents in addition to the declared net content. - 4.5.5 Pre-quantified prepackaged foods should also be labeled with configurations.
 The configuration of a single piece of pre-quantified prepackaged food is equivalent to the net content.
 Where a prepackaged food contains several pre-quantified prepackaged foods, the package shall also declare the number of packages in addition to the declared net content.
 When configuration is declared, the word "configuration" could be omitted.
 Declaration requirements and formats for configurations refer to Appendix A.

-4.6 Name, address, and contact information of manufacturer and operator
+4.6 Name, address, and contact information of producer and operator

+The names, addresses and contact information of producers and operators should be indicated in accordance with laws, regulations, and the requirements of the food safety supervision and administration department of the State Council.
-4.6.1 Name, address, and contact information of the manufacturer shall be declared.
-The name and address of the manufacturer shall be the name and address of the manufacturer that is legally registered, who is to be held responsible for product safety and quality.

-4.6.1.1 For a group company and its subsidiary that could both bear independent statutory responsibilities, names and addresses of both organizations shall be declared respectively.

-4.6.1.2 For branch company of a group company or a production base of a group company that cannot bear independent statutory responsibilities, name and address of the group company shall be declared at the same time.

-4.6.1.3 If the prepackaged food is produced by a contracted entity, name and address of the contracting entity and the contracted entity shall both be declared at the same time.

-4.6.2 For producer or operator that could independently bear statutory responsibilities, one of the following types of information shall be declared: telephone number, fax number, e-mail, website address, etc.
+- 4.6.1 Name, address, and contact information of the manufacturer shall be declared.
+The name and address of the manufacturer shall be the name and address of the manufacturer that is legally registered, who is to be held responsible for product safety and quality. - 4.6.1.1 For a group company and its subsidiary that could both bear independent statutory responsibilities, names and addresses of both organizations shall be declared respectively. - 4.6.1.2 For branch company of a group company or a production base of a group company that cannot bear independent statutory responsibilities, name and address of the group company shall be declared at the same time. - 4.6.1.3 If the prepackaged food is produced by a contracted entity, name and address of the contracting entity and the contracted entity shall both be declared at the same time. - 4.6.2 For producer or operator that could independently bear statutory responsibilities, one of the following types of information shall be declared: telephone number, fax number, e-mail, website address, etc.